Karanya-CS/AI-Guided-Academic-Project-Progress-Tracking-Platform/README.md

 This repository is a frontend product prototype suitable for demonstrating the academic project planning and monitoring experience.
 The interface, workflows, local demo authentication, static agent results, documentation drafts, and dashboard views are implemented.
 Backend services, persistent storage, live AI execution, and production authentication are outside the current scope.

-## License

-No license has been specified for this repository yet.